Could trawler cams help save world's dwindling fish stocks?

 “Once you’ve seen hundreds of thousands of pounds of these species it becomes second nature,” said Hager as he toggled from one fish to another.

-Hager’s Maine-based start-up, New England Maritime Monitoring, is one of a bevy of companies seeking to help commercial vessels comply with new U.S. mandates aimed at protecting dwindling fish stocks.
+Hager’s Maine-based start-up, New England Maritime Monitoring, is one of several companies seeking to help commercial vessels comply with new U.S. mandates aimed at protecting dwindling fish stocks.
 It’s a brisk business as demand for sustainably caught seafood and around-the-clock monitoring has exploded from the Gulf of Alaska to the Straits of Florida.

 But taking the technology overseas, where the vast majority of seafood consumed in the U.S. is caught, is a steep challenge.
-Only a few countries can match the U.S.′ strict regulatory oversight.
-And China — the world’s biggest seafood supplier with an ignominious record of illegal fishing — appears unlikely to embrace the fishing equivalent of a police bodycam.
+Only a few countries can match the U.S.′s strict regulatory oversight.
+And China — the world’s biggest seafood supplier with a record of illegal fishing — appears unlikely to embrace the fishing equivalent of a police bodycam.

 This story was supported by funding from the Walton Family Foundation and the Pulitzer Center on Crisis Reporting.
 The AP is solely responsible for all content.